Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Improve user input so place and delete events are easy to distinguish (single vs double click)
 - [ ] Add failing state to block movement once subupdate block movement implemented
 - [ ] Overhaul game loop - render at any time, rendering and logic should not be in same loop
+- [ ] Overhaul local storage save system (should not be saving multiple times per second)
-- [ ] History only toggles between two and disappears on click
+- [x] History only toggles between two
 - [ ] Overhaul command line html/css - list grouping so they both disappear correctly
 - [x] Fix overlapping textures by flooring and ceiling together/seperate?
 - [x] Add hide command output command
 - [ ] Add commands for hiding fields in debug panel
-- [ ] Put ups and sups in state management
+- [x] Put ups and sups in state management